-The following table provides the valid part numbers for the W25M02GV SpiFlash Memory.
+The following table provides the valid part numbers for the W25M02GW SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use a 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages uses an abbreviated 11-digit number.

-Part Numbers for Industrial Grade Temperature:
+Industrial Temperature: